 Vancouver BC—April 13th, 2021: Starling Minds, a leading digital mental health platform launches its new Return-to-Health program and Customer Portal to make engaging and effective digital mental healthcare accessible to employees on absence or short-term disability leave.

-Powered by an expert system that emulates human-guided therapy, Starling’s digital platform delivers personalized, digital therapy to prevent an employee’s progression to a more serious disability claim and rebuild their confidence and ability to return to work.
-The Customer Portal (StarlingHQ) is an easy-to-use referral and reporting tool to help disability managers and clinicians refer and see referral statuses, therapy progression, and high-level member engagement metrics.
+Powered by an expert system that emulates human-guided therapy, Starling’s digital platform delivers personalized, digital mental health to prevent an employee’s progression to a more serious disability claim and rebuild their confidence and ability to return to work.
+The Customer Portal (StarlingHQ) is an easy-to-use referral and reporting tool to help disability managers and clinicians refer and see referral statuses, program progression, and high-level member engagement metrics.

 Starling Return-to-Health key features: